minio/docs/source/reference/minio-mc/mc-ls.rst

       mc ls ~/mydata/object.txt

-   If you specify a directory or bucket to :mc-cmd:`~mc ls ALIAS`, you must also specify :mc-cmd-option:`~mc ls recursive` to recursively list the contents of that directory or bucket.
+   If you specify a directory or bucket to :mc-cmd:`~mc ls ALIAS`, you must also specify :mc-cmd:`~mc ls --recursive` to recursively list the contents of that directory or bucket.
 If you omit the ``--recursive`` argument, :mc:`~mc ls` only lists objects in the top level of the specified directory or bucket.

 .. mc-cmd:: incomplete, -I
-   :option:

    *Optional* Returns any incomplete uploads on the specified :mc-cmd:`~mc ls ALIAS` bucket.

-.. mc-cmd:: recursive, r
+.. mc-cmd:: --recursive, r
-   :option:

    *Optional* Recursively lists the contents of each bucket or directory in the :mc-cmd:`~mc ls ALIAS`.

-.. mc-cmd:: rewind
+.. mc-cmd:: --rewind
-   :option:

    .. include:: /includes/facts-versioning.rst
       :start-after: start-rewind-desc
       :end-before: end-rewind-desc

-   Use :mc-cmd-option:`~mc ls rewind` and :mc-cmd-option:`~mc ls versions` together to display on those object versions which existed at a specific point in time.
+   Use :mc-cmd:`~mc ls --rewind` and
+   :mc-cmd:`~mc ls --versions` together to display on those object versions which existed at a specific point in time.

-.. mc-cmd:: versions
+.. mc-cmd:: --versions
-   :option:

    .. include:: /includes/facts-versioning.rst
       :start-after: start-versions-desc
       :end-before: end-versions-desc

-   Use :mc-cmd-option:`~mc ls versions` and :mc-cmd-option:`~mc ls rewind` together to display on those object versions which existed at a specific point in time.
+   Use :mc-cmd:`~mc ls --versions` and
+   :mc-cmd:`~mc ls --rewind` together to display on those object versions which existed at a specific point in time.

-.. mc-cmd:: summarize
+.. mc-cmd:: --summarize
-   :option:

    *Optional* Displays summarized information for the specified ``ALIAS`` path.